 Alliance Podiatrist members are registered with the HCPC.
 The Alliance keeps a register of its Foot Health Practitioner (FHP) members to demonstrate their intention to work to ethical standards.
-The Alliance's register is the 'Accredited Register of Foot Health Practitioners', assured and approved by the Professional Standards Authority for Health and Social Care in accordance with the provisions of the Health & Social Care Act, 2012.
+The Alliance's register is the Alliance Register of Foot Health Practitioners'.

-The Accredited Register of Foot Health Practitioners lists practitioners that meet its standards of training.
-A member of the public can check on the public register website that a member is listed.
-The members list is annotated with details of any disciplinary issues both pending and current, so that an intending service user can make an informed choice when selecting a practitioner.
+The Alliance Register of Foot Health Practitioners lists practitioners that meet its standards of training.
+A member of the public can check on the register website that a member is listed.
+The member's list is annotated with details of practitioner achievements so that an intending service user can make an informed choice when selecting a practitioner.